aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This has been lightly edited from the [AWS Encryption SDK](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md) for this workshop.
 This is no made-up problem we're solving!

+Take a minute to read the specification and understand what we're asking you to implement.

 Currently `duvet` is optimized to handle RFC style (ITEF) files.
 We have converted the markdown specification into this format for you.
 Soon, `duvet` will support markdown directly.

-`duvet` can read text documents and extract MUST/SHOULD ([RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119) normative language) as requirements.
+`duvet` can read text documents and extract MUST/SHOULD ([RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119) normative language) statements as requirements.
 `duvet` will keep track of these requirements for us.
 It will help us account every requirement, and ask us to provide some evidence that our implementation of the requirements are correct.